ccisrepairroom/ccis_comlab_system/README.md

 Go to file, "UserSeeder", and log in that credential for Superadmin.
 When get to the dashboard, go to roles, select a role, and hit the "select all" beside guard web

+Change code for the policies per role.
+Go to "C:\Users\vgpu-client-2\Desktop\ccis_comlab_system\app\Policies" Then change the code for each file...

 To improve performance, run the ff. commands php artisan optimize:clear <br>
 php artisan icons:cache <br>